Average-Case Reductions for $k$-XOR and Tensor PCA: Introduction

-The models \eqref{eq:canonical_kxor} and \eqref{eq:tensor_pca} are in some respects very different, and each has largely been studied in isolation.
-Nevertheless, observe that the signal $x_{i_1}x_{i_2}\cdots x_{i_k}$ in each entry has the same form.
-How closely related are these problems?
-As one possible goal, can one be algorithmically reduced to the other, thereby transferring algorithms and hardness conjectures between the two?
+The models \eqref{eq:canonical_kxor} and \eqref{eq:tensor_pca} are in some respects quite different, and each has its own line of work, even though they exhibit closely related algorithmic phenomena.
+In particular, both admit spectral, SOS, and Kikuchi-based algorithms, but these have typically been analyzed separately in the two settings.
+The planted signal $x_{i_1}x_{i_2}\cdots x_{i_k}$ in each entry has the same form, so $\tensorpca k n \delta$ resembles the extremely dense and noisy $\xor k n m \delta$ with $m \asymp n^k$.
+Can we relate Tensor PCA to the more canonical $\kxor$ regime with only $m \approx n^{k/2}$ equations?
+As one possible goal, can one problem be algorithmically reduced to the other, thereby transferring algorithms and hardness conjectures between the two?

-\paragraph{A new connection.} Canonical $\kxor$ has relatively few low-noise equations, while Tensor PCA has many more but highly noisy equations.
-In \autoref{subsec:family_of_kxor} we identify a \emph{continuum of problems} interpolating between $\kxor$ and Tensor PCA, and give \emph{poly-time average-case reductions} along it: this continuum includes $\kxor(n,m,\delta)$ in Eq.~\eqref{eq:canonical_kxor} for $m$ in the $\sqb{n^{k/2}, n^k}$ range.
-As one consequence, in Thm.~\ref{thm:example} we reduce $\kxor$ with $m \approx n^{k/2}$ and $ \delta \approx 1$ to Tensor PCA (roughly, $m=n^k$ and $\delta \approx n^{-k/4}$); in essence, the conjectured $\kxor$ computational threshold implies the believed threshold for Tensor PCA.
-In general, all our reductions map one conjectured-hard instance to another and have tight parameter tradeoffs: they preserve proximity to the computational threshold $m\delta^2 \asymp n^{k/2}$, yielding hardness results for all conjectured-hard instances.\footnote{In fact, for regimes where poly-time algorithms are known, most of our reductions also transfer success of the algorithms (with up to a $\poly\log n$ loss in parameters).} Beyond hardness implications, our reductions show a fundamental connection between problems.
+It turns out that Tensor PCA can be related, via cosmetic average-case reductions, to the extreme dense point $\xor k n {m=n^k} \delta$; see \autoref{subsec:family_of_kxor}.
+Our reductions within the $\kxor$ family therefore yield a new connection to Tensor PCA: in Theorem~\ref{thm:example} we reduce $\kxor$ with $m \approx n^{k/2}$ and $ \delta \approx 1$ to $\ktensorpcak {k'}$.
+In essence, the conjectured $\kxor$ computational threshold at $m\approx n^{k/2}$ implies the believed threshold for Tensor PCA.
+Beyond hardness implications, our reductions show a fundamental connection between the problems.

 \begin{theorem}[Corollary of Thm.~\ref{thm:densifying_general}] Fix constants $k' \geq 2, \vareps \in (0,1)$, and $\defi > 0$.
 For some sufficiently large $k = k(k',\vareps)$, if there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $\xor k n m {\delta^\mathsf{xor}}$ with then there is \textbf{no} polynomial-time algorithm solving detection (resp. recovery) for $\tensorpca {k'} {n} {\delta^{\mathsf{tpca}}}$ and signal level